 The process by which one becomes a volunteer at HUH:

-- Medical examination including: history, immunization records, tuberculosis examinations and pediatric placement; nose and throat cultures and stool samples are needed.
+Medical clearance to include history, immunization records (MMR, Tdap, HepB, Varicella), and proof of annual tuberculosis examination and influenza shot.
+For pediatric placement, nose and throat cultures and stool samples are needed.

 Many volunteers have become medical professionals as a result of their volunteer experiences at HUH.
 The hospital is proud of its legacy of service to the community through health care outreach.